 Multiple analyses allow an evaluation of item difficulty.
 For this exam, p-values and Rasch difficulty (item location) estimates were computed for MC and CR items.
-Items for the June 2017 Regents Examination in English Language Arts show a range of p-values consistent with the targeted exam difficulty.
-Item p-values range from 0.53 to 0.88, with a mean of 0.70.
+Items for the June 2018 Regents Examination in English Language Arts show a range of p-values consistent with the targeted exam difficulty.
+Item p-values range from 0.44 to 0.87, with a mean of 0.64.
+The difficulty distribution illustrated in Figure 1 shows a wide range of item difficulties on the exam.
+This is consistent with general test development practice, which seeks to measure student ability along a full range of difficulty.
+Refer to Chapter 2 of this report for additional details.